PixelML/resources/README.md

 **Spot Something Amiss?**
 - Stumbled upon a bug or facing a challenge?
 Let us help! 🛠️
-- Create an issue in the [GitHub repository](https://github.com/adventofgenai/genAI/issues) with a detailed description.
+- Create an issue in the [GitHub repository](https://github.com/adventofmultimodal/genAI/issues) with a detailed description.
-- Your keen eye helps us refine the experience for everyone!